CDSL freezes DHFL's promoter holding for delay in announcing Q1 results

-Leading depository CDSL has frozen shareholding of debt-ridden mortgage lender DHFL's promoters because of delay in announcement of the company's financial earnings, sources said on Monday.
+Leading depository CDSL has frozen shareholding of the promoters of debt-ridden mortgage lender DHFL due to delay in announcement of the company's financial earnings, sources said on Monday.
 The decision has been taken after the company failed to announce its first quarterly results, they said.

-Query sent to Central Depository Services Ltd (CDSL) about freezing of promoters' holding remained unanswered, while spokesperson of DHFL declined to comment as the company is going through a silent period because of resolution plan.
-Under the Listing Obligations and Disclosure Requirements (LODR) regulation, a company is required to submit financial results on quarterly basis.
+Query sent to Central Depository Services Ltd (CDSL) about the freezing of promoters' holding remained unanswered.
+Under the Listing Obligations and Disclosure Requirements (LODR) regulation, a company is required to submit financial results on a quarterly basis.

 A depository can freeze the entire promoter shareholding of a firm in case of non-compliance with listing rules.
 According to market experts, if any listed entity's results is delayed, the exchanges hold “on-account” the shareholding of the promoters of the said entity.